wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

    .. tab:: Fit External Quad

       .. image:: images/fit_ext_quad.png
+         :alt: External quadrilateral fitting process applied to each target

       Now that we have a tag ID for the region of pixels, we need to do something useful with it.